kenpchess/PGNdbkp_master/README.md

     course increase this limit and re-compile your own version if you have the memory.
 PGNdbkp uses about 200mb of memory (all games are stored in memory) for every 100,000 games in the PGN input file.
+    The above-mentioned pgn-extract utility is one such utility that allows you to split very large PGN files into any number of smaller files.

   * There are a few "Easter Egg" features if you look at the source code.
     One such feature is if you choose "cancel" at the file-open dialog